 38. Gaura (Guara)

-The genus of flowers, Gaura, is colloquially referred as guara, but is also sometimes called wandflower, bee blossom, or whirling butterfly.
+The genus of flowers, Gaura, is colloquially referred to as guara but is also sometimes called wandflower, bee blossom, or whirling butterfly.
 With their pretty, star-shaped blossoms, guara plants are low-maintenance and easy to grow as long as they receive plenty of sunshine.
 They thrive in USDA hardiness zones 5 through 9 and will grow as perennials in warmer climates.
-It’s a wonderful choice for containers or a pollinator’s garden because the butterflies and bumblebees love them.
+It’s a beautiful choice for containers or a pollinator’s garden because the butterflies and bumblebees love them.